Note: This article was last updated on 5th November 2019 to reflect the latest comparison parameters.

 Magento and Shopify are two of the best available eCommerce platforms.
 More than often, they pitted against each other even though they are different in every aspect.

 Magento is an open-source platform and is quite popular among all kinds of businesses.
-Shopify is a ‘software as a service’ or SaaS-based platform where the code is never shared.
+Its recent acquisition by Adobe paves the way for more features and updates.
+Shopify is a ‘software as a service’ or a SaaS-based platform where the code is never shared.
 Shopify is possibly one of Magento’s fiercest competitors in the market.

 There are several characteristics that set them apart but each has its own significance and comparing them with each other isn’t easy.